 This report displays the potential drug interactions for the following 2 drugs:

 - Doxy-D (doxycycline)

 No interactions were found between cyclobenzaprine and Doxy-D. This does not necessarily mean no interactions exist.
 Always consult your healthcare provider.

 - Cyclobenzaprine is in the drug class skeletal muscle relaxants.

 - Cyclobenzaprine is used to treat the following conditions:

-- Doxy-D is a member of the following drug classes: miscellaneous antimalarials, tetracyclines.
+- Doxy-d is in the following drug classes: miscellaneous antimalarials, tetracyclines.

 - Anthrax Prophylaxis

 - Lyme Disease, Neurologic